Perlkonig/grav-plugin-webmention/README.md

   - `receiver` is the module that accepts notifications of links to your site.

     - The `enabled` field lets you disable just this module.
-You can still use the CLI to manage received webmentions.
+You can still use the CLI to manage received webmention.
 But no new mentions can be received while disabled.

-    - If `expose_data` is set to `true`, the plugin will expose to the Grav system via the `config.plugins.webmentions.data` namespace the details about the *verified and approved* webmentions received, ready for use in twig files or other plugins.
+    - If `expose_data` is set to `true`, the plugin will expose to the Grav system via the `config.plugins.webmention.data` namespace the details about the *verified and approved* webmention received, ready for use in twig files or other plugins.
 The format is as follows:

       ```
       data: